Proven by Astronauts

 CAPE has developed a proprietary software package called AutoTailor based on our spacesuit sizing method.
 Previously, custom-fit compression garments were made by using a tailor's tape to measure the circumference at select locations, and then designing a garment based on those measurements.

-The shape of the limb between those measurement location was guessed, and the process was laborious.
+The shape of the limb between those measurement locations was guessed, and the process was laborious.
 AutoTailor slices up the 3D scan and designs the garment for each slice using the material properties and desired compression regime.
 This means the garment is designed for each point on the limb, not just the locations measured.
 The process is faster, easier, cheaper, much more accurate and therefore more effective than anything previously possible.